8 amazing coastal walks across the county

 Southend-on-Sea to Old Leigh

-Starting at the buzzy seafront attraction, Adventure Island, make your way west along the prom until you’re completely clear of the casinos and crowds, and bound for a series of artisan beach cafes that sit under the arches.
+Starting at the buzzy seafront attraction, Adventure Island (open only at weekends for now, but every day from 29 May) make your way west along the prom until you’re completely clear of the casinos and crowds, and bound for a series of artisan beach cafes that sit under the arches.
 From here, this three-mile seaside potter will thread through characterful boat yards that clink and clatter in high winds, cobbled lanes dotted with salty dogs, and gorgeous deserted coves the colour of pale ale.
 Once you’ve hit Old Leigh, stop for one of the town’s famous cream teas or head beachfront for an alfresco fish platter at The Peterboat.

-A nature reserve comprising 102 acres of unique coastal landscapes overlooking the Colne and Blackwater Estuaries, this two-hour waterside jaunt spans more than three miles of rustic Essex coastline and will take you past an oyster fishery, 17th century fort and Langenhoe Marsh – aka, birdwatchers’ paradise.
-Rich in wildlife, be sure to stop and spot the resident flocks of wildfowl, soaring peregrine falcons and dipping sparrowhawks, before unpacking a warming soup and hot chocolate.
+A nature reserve comprising 102 acres of unique coastal landscapes overlooking the Colne and Blackwater Estuaries, this two-hour waterside jaunt spans more than three miles of rustic Essex coastline and will take you past an oyster fishery, 17th-century fort and Langenhoe Marsh – aka, birdwatchers’ paradise.
+Rich in wildlife, be sure to stop and spot the resident flocks of wildfowl, soaring peregrine falcons and dipping sparrowhawks.

 The Thames Estuary Path